-All three (or I guess four) of March 3rd’s wide releases suffer from flawed screenplays failing to transcend the more artistically restrictive conventions of their chosen genres.
+All three (or I guess four) of March 3rd’s wide releases suffer from flawed screenplays that fail to transcend the more artistically restrictive conventions of their chosen genres.
 Logan is the biggest and also probably the best, less a testament to its (disappointing) quality and more a reflection of the overwhelming turpitude of these offerings…

 Last weekend, Get Out inspired/forced a reappraisal of my formerly espoused thoughts regarding Blumhouse Productions in a piece that also indicted the similarly monotonous Marvel Studios.
-Perhaps due to this widely held conception of their work (which in no way diminishes their commercial success; audiences like what they like apparently), 20th Century Fox – keepers of the film rights to all X-Men characters – have set themselves up as counter superhero programming with last year’s Deadpool and now Logan.
+Perhaps due to this widely held conception of their work (which in no way diminishes their commercial success; audiences like what they like, apparently), 20th Century Fox – owners of the film rights to all X-Men characters – have set themselves up as counter superhero programming with last year’s Deadpool and now Logan.
 Thus far, they’ve been widely acclaimed for such PURPORTEDLY novel takes on an increasingly tired genre.

-PURPORTEDLY, of course, is the operative word there (thus the all-caps).
+PURPORTEDLY is the operative word there (thus the all-caps).
 Deadpool looked to crude up the normal PG-13 template, and Logan appears to add substantial doses of dark violence to the mix, relocating a familiar superhero to a potentially refreshing western setting.
-Unfortunately, these changes prove(d) optically superficial at best.
-Though they may seem different on the surface, both run into (literally) the most crippling trapping of their mutual core genre: superhero movies almost always prioritize forwarding the narrative plot to reach the next action scene over actually telling a coherently engaging story populated by sufficiently developed characters.
+Unfortunately, these changes prove optically superficial at best.
+Though they may seem different on the surface, both run into the most crippling trapping of the genre: superhero movies almost always prioritize forwarding the narrative plot to reach the next action scene over actually telling a coherently engaging story populated by sufficiently developed characters.

-Logan and Deadpool nobly attempted to mooch off the current superhero craze plaguing Hollywood to green light different sorts of pictures, but they only manage to subvert the stylistic mold as opposed to altering how these stories fundamentally operate.
+Logan and Deadpool nobly attempted to mooch off the current superhero craze plaguing Hollywood to green light alternative sorts of pictures, but they only manage to subvert the stylistic mold as opposed to altering how these stories fundamentally operate.
 For these cape-clad ventures to truly invert Marvel’s formula, their screenplays need to adopt wholly new structural beats as opposed to hitting tired ones again and again and again and again and again and…you get the idea.
 20th Century Fox should adhere to the sentiment that Professor X expresses to Logan here: “Don’t be what they [Marvel] made you.”

 That sentence was as overly long as this 90 minutes of dreck felt.

 The cyclical narrative structure of Before I Fall reminded me of a release from earlier this year: A Dog’s Purpose, a movie that follows the spirit of a dog from one body to another, forcing the audience to sob through multiple heartbreaking instances of man’s best friend being devastatingly wrenched away from their owners, one joyful but inevitably tragically-concluded reincarnation after the next.
 I’m bringing up this PETA-ravaged and generally puzzling flick because the only creatures on Earth who could compel me to see a movie with veiled religious undertones are…DOGGIES!!!
 Since it doesn’t appear like The Shack – the fourth wide release of the weekend – cast any dogs in leading roles, I shall skip this faith-centric tale.
-Not to dismiss any piece of art out of hand, but I just can’t support genres that prioritize subscribing to and reductively reaffirming pre-existing agendas over presenting a complicated dramatic landscape (which is a common pitfall in more liberal, forcibly socially-conscious fare too); such a genre convention is just too odiously simplistic for this card-carrying artistic agnostic to bear.
+Not to dismiss a piece of art out of hand, but I just can’t support genres that prioritize subscribing to and reductively reaffirming pre-existing agendas over presenting a complicated dramatic landscape (which is a common pitfall in more liberal, forcibly socially-conscious fare as well); such a genre convention is just too odiously simplistic for this card-carrying artistic agnostic to bear.